 - Using contact lenses, especially extended-wear lenses

 In both children and adults, pink eye can cause inflammation in the cornea that can affect vision.
-Prompt evaluation and treatment by your doctor can reduce the risk of complications.
+Prompt evaluation and treatment by your doctor for eye pain, a feeling that something is stuck in your eye (foreign body sensation), blurred vision or light sensitivity can reduce the risk of complications.

 Preventing the spread of pink eye

 Practice good hygiene to control the spread of pink eye.
 For instance:

 - Don't touch your eyes with your hands.